Cethannel/turtle_game/readme.md

 # This is a small pyhton game that races turtles
-You can run the game, get the scores after multiple runs and you can also reset the scores The scores are stored in scores.json
+You can run the game, get the scores after multiple runs and you can also reset the scores \n The scores are stored in scores.json
 Added text